realXtend/doc/arch_article/presapp.rst

 presentation slides is to use a static camera which shows a single webpage view.
 It then suffices for the server to change the current page on that object for everyone to see it.
-We could do this with a 2D widget, but let's do it in a 3D scene as the idea is to illustrate the extensibility there.
+We could do this with a 2D widget, but let's use a 3D scene to illustrate the extensibility there.

 So, let's add a new entity called "presentation".
 For showing web pages, we need a few basic components: Placeable to have something in